Portugal Golden Visa: full guide (2025)

 Legal fees are more variable as the costs you pay will depend on the level of service you need.
 It’s possible to apply for a Golden Visa without any specialist legal support, but most people choose to have a lawyer or agent help them put together their application pack.

-One reason for employing an agent or lawyer to support your application is that all documents which are not issued in Portugal are likely to need to be legalized and in some cases apostilled.
+One reason for employing an agent or lawyer to support your application is that all documents that are not issued in Portugal are likely to need to be legalized and, in some cases, apostilled.

 Getting a Golden Visa in Portugal: step by step